Sales performance suffers due to poor or missing situation-specific sales information. This is still a common B2B

 During 20 years developing content for B2B sales and marketing organizations we developed definitions and frameworks to create sales content “on purpose, by design.”

 The work of these simple steps isn’t easy.
 But it will significantly improve your sales content, conversations and performance.

-Assess and Define Key Sales Use Case Requirements — The process to define and requisition high quality, situation-ready sales information, begins and hinges on the thoroughness of this first activity.
+Assess and Define Key Sales Use Case Requirements — The process to define and requisition high quality, situation-specific sales information, begins and hinges on the thoroughness of this first activity.

 If you don’t know your key sales content use cases, you simply won’t know what content you need, why, or how it should be created.
 This work defines the “job” you need content to do.
 (See What “Job” Do You Want Content to Do?)
 It helps you determine content priorities.

 Develop Content Specifications — Sales content is outsourced to creative producers.
 They have no idea about the use of sales content.
 Sales organizations must requisition content through well-defined specifications.
 This is similar to the way product feature specifications are developed.
 The success of this critical activity is determined by the clarity and specificity of this requirements doc.
 In our content practice this was a multi-page document.
 This “Content Header” is a good example and summary tool.

 Oversee and Quality Check Content Creation — Execution breakdown is a predictable cause of poor sales content.
 Without oversight, marketing and creative developers will tend misinterpret or overlook documented specs.
 This needs to be monitored in process, ideally by sales enablement leaders who know what they’re looking for.

 Curate Content to Deployment Repositories — Content must be ready for sales to deliver and use.
 This means it must be findable through good organization, tagging for search, and metadata that quickly informs on the purpose and use of each asset.

 All content assets required to address each previously identified key use case scenario must be grouped or linked.
 For example, an email or social post to deliver a primary asset should be clearly available when a sales person finds it.